virtualagc/virtualagc/DrawingTree/README.txt

 I expect there will be software (presently TBD) that uses these files as input but produces HTML for the website.

-Finally, in terms of how to produce the file drawings.csv, a method that works for me is:
+Finally, in terms of how to produce the file drawings.csv, I used to have a fairly manually-intensive method here that involved cut-and-pasting from a bunch of web-pages, importing into LibreOffice Calc, exporting stuff, running scripts on it, reimporting into Calc, and so on.
+Fortunately, there's now just a couple of Python scripts to run to cut through all that

-   1. The HTML tables from AgcDrawingIndexXXXXX.html are sequentially cut-and-pasted (from SeaMonkey Composer) into a LibreOffice Calc, with the column headers removed.
-   2. The data is sorted, as mentioned above, with the primary key being column B and the fifth key being column F.
-   3. For data cut-and-pasted from the existing HTML indices, column A will be a hyperlink, whereas we wish it instead to be just the hyperlink's URL.
-This can be accomplished by:
-   	    a)	Saving the spreadsheet as a .fodc file (say, temp.fods).
-   	    b)	Processing with:
-			sed --in-place -e 's@<text:a xlink:href="@@' -e 's@" xlink:type="simple">[^<]*</text:a>@@' temp.fods
-   	    c)	Reimporting temp.fods into LibreOffice Calc.
-    4. Save as drawings.csv file with a tab delimiter.

-The drawings.csv file is relatively handy for creating a JSON file for use with "Tipue Search".
-You can do that with the MakeTipueSearch.py script.
+nonsense:

+	'cd' into the VirtualAGC hd-pages repo branch cat AgcDrawingIndex*.html | AgcDrawingIndex.py >drawings.csv
+	MakeTipueSearch.py <drawings.csv >TipueSearch/tipuesearch_content.js
+	move drawings.csv into the DrawingTree/ folder of the VirtualAGC schematics repo branch